 Help!
 My kids only like the store bought smoothies!

 - Try natural sweeteners.
 Stevia, honey, and maples syrup are all great options.
-Even if you have to use a bit of normal sugar to add some sweetness, chances are that it will still be MUCH less than one you buy in stores – weigh your options and make a decision that’s right for you.
+Even try using a bit of normal sugar to add some sweetness.
+Chances are that it will still be MUCH less than ones you buy in stores.
+Weigh your options and make a decision that’s right for you.

 - Have specific, fun smoothie cups.
-My boys know that when these specific cups come out of the cupboard, it’s smoothie time and they get excited.
+My boys know that when these specific cups come out of the cupboard, it’s smoothie time.
+They get excited about their fun, special cups!